-- polygon (shapely.geometry.Polygon or shapely.geometry.MultiPolygon) the shape to get network data within. coordinates should be in unprojected latitude-longitude degrees (EPSG:4326). - network_type (string {"all", "all_public", "bike", "drive", "drive", "drive_service", "walk"}) what type of street network to get if custom_filter is None - simplify (boo1) if True, simplify graph topology with the simplify_graph function - retain_all (bool) if True, return the entire graph even if it is not connected. otherwise, retain only the largest weakly connected component.
+- polygon (shapely.geometry.Polygon or shapely.geometry.MultiPolygon) the shape to get network data within. coordinates should be in unprojected latitude-longitude degrees (EPSG:4326). - network_type (string {"all_private", "all", "bike", "drive", "drive_service", "walk"}) - what type of street network to get if custom_filter is None - simplify (bool) if True, simplify graph topology with the simplify_graph function - retain_all (bool) if True, return the entire graph even if it is not connected. otherwise, retain only the largest weakly connected component.